-- (1) The entry items in exhibits 3 4 are the minimum requirements for the Appraisal Worksheets and the Production Worksheet (PW).
-All entry items are "Substantive" (they are required). - (2) The Privacy Act and Non-Discrimination statements are required statements that must be printed on the form or provided to the insured as a separate document.
-These statements are not shown on the example form(s) in exhibits 3 - 4.
-The current Non-Discrimination Statement and Privacy Act Statement can be found on the RMA website at: www.rma.usda.gov. - (3) The certification statement required by the current DSSH must be included on the PW directly above the insured's signature block immediately followed by the statement below:
+- (1) The entry items and completion instructions in Exhibits 3 and Exhibit 4 are the minimum requirements for the Soybean Appraisal Worksheet and PW.
+All entry items are "Substantive" (they are required). - (2) The Privacy Act and Non-Discrimination statements are required statements.
+These required statements are not shown on the example form(s) in the exhibits.
+See the DSSH for the required statements requirements and current language. - (3) The certification statement required by the current DSSH must be included on the PW directly above the insured's signature block immediately followed by the statement below: